How to apply

 - A first degree from a UK university or from the CNAA

-- A first degree from an overseas institution recognised by the University as providing adequate evidence of proficiency in the English language, for example, from institutions in Australia, Canada or the USA
+- A first degree from an overseas institution recognised by the Institution as providing adequate evidence of proficiency in the English language, for example, from institutions in Australia, Canada or the USA

 - GCE O-level/GCSE English language or English literature, grade C minimum